voxel51/fiftyone/docs/source/faq/index.rst

     Keep in mind that all users must have ssh access to the system from which the remote session(s) are launched in order to connect to them.

-    In addition, and all users must have :ref:`FiftyOne installed <installing-fiftyone>` on their local machines in order to launch an App instance.

 You can achieve multiple connections in two ways:

 **Option 1: Same dataset, multiple sessions**